 It was supposed to be a neat segue from the hero v. monster of Theseus And The Minotaur to George and the Dragon.
 Except I’d made a huge incorrect assumption.
 This is not the tale of George but Georgie – which I should have seen from the title Georgie And The Knight (full title: Georgie The Knight And The Armour Too Bright).
 Nevertheless, despite there being no scaly flying monster, the show does pay homage to our notions of courtly knights on quests and the general notion of chivalry drawn from Arthurian legends.
 The piece was first designed as a pop up show in the summer of 2021 as part of the Royal Shakespeare Company’s Threads programme designed (pun intended) to celebrate the work of the costume department in Stratford-upon-Avon.

 And so, we are shown in a lively half hour piece how armour is created, how costumes are distressed and why authenticity is important for the company productions.
 All this is skilfully interwoven (again, pun intended) into a pleasing narrative about a young squire finding their way into full knighthood through encounters with some characters who could easily have emerged from Monty Python And The Holy Grail.
 Grace Wylde plays Georgie while Ollie Lynes plays everyone else (I counted at least seven characters), both forming a fine rapport with their outdoor audience and encouraging their participation.
 The pleasing script is courtesy of Nicky Cox (with a bit of help at one point from a certain Will Shakespeare) who also directs and makes some fleeting appearances “backstage” which in this case is appropriately behind some wheeled costume rails.
-It’s a fun way to learn about how one of the RSC’s key departments work and gain a better understanding of why subtle changes to costume help us to understand context and character far better; or it’s a gently knockabout farce with plenty of silliness to pass the time – take your choice.
+It’s a fun way to learn about how one of the RSC’s key departments works and gain a better understanding of why subtle changes to costume help us to understand context and character far better; or it’s a gently knockabout farce with plenty of silliness to pass the time – take your choice.
 After viewing, maybe get your offspring to write, costume and perform their own version of St George and the Dragon as a follow up or have a go at puppetising another of the Greek myths.
 Two great little projects for half term.